rayfin-ucsd/CSE151AGroupProject/README.md

 2. Calendar Year Number, Calendar Month Number, Calendar Day Number
 3. Calendar Year Number, Calendar Quarter Number,
 4. Others

+To understand the revenue collections trend further, we plotted a line chart showing the average Net Collections Amount by fiscal year.
+This revealed a pattern consistent with a post-pandemic economic recovery.
+However, a closer look suggests a more nuanced story.

+The significant rise in collections could be partially attributed to the growth of specific sectors like e-commerce (e.g., Amazon) and video conferencing (e.g., Zoom) that boomed during COVID-19.
+The dip at the end of 2021, reflects the decreasing revenue of the above sectors, which might be the reason for multiple layoffs since then.

+It's important to acknowledge limitations here.
+A single data point (fiscal year) might be influencing the observed linear trend.
+Additionally, Net Collections encompass various sources beyond just income tax.

 ### Method 1: